gradle/gradle/architecture/standards/0004-use-a-platform-architecture.md

 ## Decision

 Organize the Gradle code base into a set of coarse-grained "architecture modules".
-An architecture module is responsible for providing some coherent set of features and:
+An architecture module is responsible for providing a coherent set of features and:

 - Provides a set of APIs and services for use from outside the module.
 - Has a private implementation.